 He is a graduate of George Mason University and resides in Oakton, VA, with his wife and four sons.

-Jean Nelson is the president and executive director of The Land Trust for Tennessee.
+Jean Nelson is the founder of The Land Trust for Tennessee.
 She served in the Clinton/Gore Administration as the general counsel for the United States Environmental Protection Agency and as the director of the President’s Crime Prevention Council.
 Prior to these appointments, she served as chief deputy attorney general for Tennessee for four years and for 13 years as a partner with the Nashville law firm of Gullett, Sanford, Robinson and Martin.

 She has been active in numerous professional and nonprofit boards including: board member of the Board of Professional Responsibility of the Tennessee Bar; vice-president of the Nashville Bar Association; Middle Tennessee Governor of the Tennessee Bar Association; chair of the Organization of Chief Deputies of the National Association of Attorneys General; member of the Metro Charter Commission for 15 years; president of the Tennessee Environmental Action Fund; board of the Tennessee Environmental Council; and founding co-chair of Metro Greenways Commission for Nashville.